 - people only renting houses for a short period of time.

 We believe it would improve these things to introduce selective licensing in these areas.
-To make sure that selective licensing helps to improve the social or economic conditions we want to introduce the scheme in areas of Old Moat.
+To make sure that selective licensing helps to improve the social or economic conditions we want to introduce the scheme in areas of Old Moat - more on selective licensing.

 We believe that licences will make landlords better and improve the quality of houses.
 In turn this will: